UnusualFrog/StudyNotes/Systems Analysis 2/Test 1/Chapter 2.md

 ## Project Effort Estimation
 - Estimation involves trade-offs between functionality, time and cost
-- It is the process of assigning projected values for tine and effort
+- It is the process of assigning projected values for time and effort
 - Most accurate estimates come from experience
 - Use-case point method; based on:
 	- Technical complexity factors (13)